anonymouskeyboard47/tripsysgis_spatialite/README.md

 <H3>tripsysgis_spatialite</H3>
-Spatialite database similar to the <EM>tripsysgis</EM> database in the PostgreSQL database . tripsysgis.sqlite
+Spatialite database similar to the <EM>tripsysgis</EM> database in the PostgreSQL database <A href="https://github.com/anonymouskeyboard47/postgresql_database">in this repository</A>. tripsysgis.sqlite

 <P>
 The Ubuntu command below was used to derive the Spatialite table-sets from the running PostgreSQL database on my server.
 The entire database is over 1GB in size, therefore I will try and extract each individual table to make the subsets useful for lighter work.